jmcvetta/napping/README.md

-# napping - RESTful HTTP client for Go
+# napping: HTTP for Gophers

 Package `napping` is a [Go](http://golang.org) client library for interacting with [RESTful